"Trigger" is a funny word for something that makes your asthma worse.

 Exercise like running or playing a sport is another common trigger.
 But this is one trigger that you shouldn't avoid because exercise is important for your health.

-Your doctor will want you to be active, so talk with him or her about what to do before playing sports.
-For instance, you might need to take medicine 10 or 15 minutes before you exercise or play sports.
-And, of course, you'll want to have your quick-relief medicine (also called rescue or fast-acting medicine) with you all the time.
+Your doctor will want you to be active, so talk with them about what to do before playing sports.
+For instance, you might need to take medicine 15–30 minutes before you exercise or play sports.
+And, of course, you'll want to have the medicine that you use for quick relief of symptoms (sometimes called quick-relief, rescue, or fast-acting medicine) with you all the time.

 Reviewed by: Elana Pearl Ben-Joseph, MD